o3de/o3de.org/content/docs/user-guide/components/reference/physx/static-rigid-body.md

 toc: true
 ---

 The **PhysX Static Rigid Body** component makes an entity a static solid object that cannot move.
 It can collide with other PhysX entities.
-The entity must also have at least one [PhysX Shape Collider](/docs/user-guide/components/reference/physx/shape-collider/)  or [PhysX Collider](/docs/user-guide/components/reference/physx/collider/) component that defines a collider for the entity.
+The entity must also have at least one [PhysX Shape Collider](/docs/user-guide/components/reference/physx/shape-collider/), [PhysX Primitive Collider](/docs/user-guide/components/reference/physx/collider/) or [PhysX Mesh Collider](/docs/user-guide/components/reference/physx/mesh-collider/) component that defines a collider for the entity.

 ## Provider